scottalanturner/ai_me/README.md

 This one is the most challenging.
 The key/vals are in AWS secrets manager.
 So - without valid authentication to get the authentication credentials, an IAM user/role had to have permissions to access the secret.
 This is the same user/role that is running the instance.

+**NOTE** You must set the regions in the code properly, for many of the libraries.
+If you don't, you could get meaningless errors related to permissions/policies.
+The langchain_aws code is a good example with accessing a kb.
+I left out the region, pushed to EC2, and spent hours trying to figure out why the IAM role EC2 was using didn't have the proper policy permissions.
+In the end - I added the region to the code call and it fixed it.

 # Run locally
 - Run from a shell/debugger